-Problem Possible Cause Solution Aircraft will not respond to the throttle but responds to other controls. - ESC is not armed. - Throttle channel is reversed.
+Problem Possible Cause Solution Aircraft will not respond to the throttle but responds to other controls.
+ESC is not armed.
+Throttle channel is reversed.
 Lower throttle stick and throttle trim to lowest settings.
 Reverse throttle channel on transmitter.
-Extra propeller noise or extra Vibration.
-Damaged spinner, propeller, motor, or motor mount.
+Extra propeller nosie or extra Vibration.
+Damaged spinner, propeller. motor or motor mount.
 Loose propeller and spinner parts.
-Propellor installed backwards. - Replace damaged parts Tighten parts for propeller adapter, propeller and spinner.
-Reduced flight time or aircraft underpowered. - Flight battery charge is low Propeller installed backward Flight battery damaged.
+Propellor installed backwards.
+Replaced damaged parts.
+Tighten parts for propeller adapter, propeller and spinner.
+Reduced flight time or aircraft underpowered.
+Flight battery charge is low.
+Propeller installed backward.
+Flight battery damaged.
 Remove and install propeller correctly.
-Completely recharge flight battery.
+Completely recharge Flight battery.
+Remove and install propeller correctly.
 Replace flight battery and obey flight battery instructions.
-Control surface does not move, or is slow to respond to control inputs. - Control surface, control horn, linkage or servo damage Wire damaged or connections loose.
+Control surface does not move, or is slow to respond to control inputs.
+Control surface, control horn, linkage or servo damage, Wire damaged or connections loose.
 Replace or repair damaged parts and adjust controls.
 Do a check of connections for loose wiring.
-Controls reversed.
-Channels are reversed in the transmitter.
-Do the Control Direction Test and adjust controls for aircraft and transmitter. - Motor loses power Motor power pulses then motor loses power. - Damage to motor, or battery Loss of power to aircraft ESC uses default soft Low Voltage Cutoff(LVC). - Do a check of batteries, transmitter, receiver, ESC, motor and wiring for damage (replace as needed). - Land aircraft immediately and Recharge flight battery.
+Control reversed.
+Channels need be reversed in the transmitter.
+Do the Control Direction Test and adjust controls for aircraft and transmitter.
+Motor loses power.
+Motor power pulses then motorloses power.
+Damage to motor, or battery.
+Lose of power to aircraft.
+ESC uses default soft Low Voltage Cutoff(LVC).
+Do a check of batteries, transmitter, receiver, ESC, motor and wiring for damage (replace as needed).
+Land aircraft immediately and Recharge flight battery.
 LED on receiver flashes slowly.
-Power loss to receiver.
+Power lose to receiver.
 Check connection from ESC to receiver.
 Check servos for damage.
 Check linkages for binding.